Skyscanner/backpack-ios/CONTRIBUTING.md

 > Skyscanner employees only

-To use our `Skyscanner Relative` font-face in the example app, download the files first by executing the script below from the top-level of the repo.
+To use our `Skyscanner Relative` font-face in the example app, download the files first by executing the script below from the top level of the repo.
 You will need SSH access to `github.skyscannertools.net` to do this.

 If you don't work for Skyscanner don't worry - the Example app will still work just fine with iOS system font too!